Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 The biomarker approach: supplementing what is actually needed

-Precision nutrition offers a radically different alternative: instead of hypothetically filling all possible nutrient gaps, it begins by measuring the actual biological state of each individual.
+Precision longevity offers a radically different alternative: instead of hypothetically filling all possible nutrient gaps, it begins by measuring the actual biological state of each individual.
 A targeted blood panel evaluates circulating levels of key micronutrients.
 25(OH)D (the circulating form of vitamin D) for vitamin D. Ferritin (the iron storage protein) for iron.
-Homocysteine and intra-erythrocyte B12 (B12 stored inside red blood cells, more reliable than serum B12) for B12 status.
-Erythrocyte magnesium (magnesium inside red blood cells) for intracellular magnesium.
+Homocysteine and total serum B12 (circulating cobalamin, the reference measure of B12 status, cross-read with homocysteine to assess functional status) for B12 status.
+Serum magnesium (magnesemia, the only matrix that also detects an excess) for magnesium status.

 Micronutrients are essential.
 The most widespread method of delivering them is not.
 The universal tablet rests on statistical logic that individual biochemistry contradicts with every measurement.

-Precision is not a luxury.
-It is the only approach that respects your biology.
+Precision is not a luxury, but the only approach that respects your biology.

 Frequently asked questions